Postdoctoral Fellowships in Psychology

 Fellowship Structures

 The Cancer and Blood Disorders Center at Children’s National Hospital provides inpatient and outpatient services for children diagnosed with cancer or hematologic diseases and patients undergoing hematopoietic stem cell transplants.
-Children's National is ranked one of the top 10 children's hospitals in the nation by U.S. News & World Report.
-Our Cancer and Blood Disorders Center sees 300+ new oncology diagnoses each year, and was recently ranked the number 5 pediatric cancer program in the United States.
+Children's National is ranked among the top 10 pediatric hospitals in the nation by U.S. News & World Report.
+Our Cancer and Blood Disorders Center sees 300+ new oncology diagnoses each year, and is ranked one of the top 10 pediatric cancer programs in the United States.
 The Comprehensive Sickle Cell Disease Program is one of largest in the country, caring for over 1,300 children and adolescents with sickle cell disease.
 This one year, clinical fellowship consists of training from four pediatric psychologists in inpatient consultation/liaison and outpatient therapy with pediatric populations, with an emphasis on cognitive-behavioral, acceptance and commitment and family systems approaches.
 Primary training opportunities are listed below.

 - Clinical Training